 CRJ 147.
-Constitutional Law (3-0-3)
+Constitutional Law (3-0-3) Online or In-class

 This course involves constitutional law as it applies to criminal justice.
 It includes recent Supreme Court decisions affecting criminal justice professionals such as the right to counsel, search and seizure, due process and civil rights.
 Code C